ravirun/misfit-ravi/README.md

 ## Key Points to Cover

 1. **Core Theme**
-   - Exploring why humans love routines that make no sense
+   - Exploring morning habits we follow but don't understand
    - Finding the satirical angle
    - Making it relatable and timeless